Anized/botr/docs/ParallelRoute.md

 # Parallel Routes
 ## Example
-This example implements a fictitious process, whereby a request - a book title - is transformed into a detailed `BookRecord` domain object.
+This example implements a simple process, whereby a request - a book title - is transformed into a detailed `BookRecord` domain object.
 To do this, four endpoints are queried: initially, the book title is used to look-up the ISBN code for the book, it's natural key, that will be used in later processing stages.